Odesa Opera and Ballet Theatre: History

 To keep theatre patrons comfortable in the summers, workers would lower wagonloads of ice and straw down a 35-foot shaft, then would carry it through a tunnel to a basement beneath the hall, where cool air rose up from vents beneath the seats.

 In 1925, the building was burnt again in a fire.
-Fire team localized the burning, but the stage and orchestra pit were destroyed.
-During the fire of 1925, original curtain of the theatre stage burned, which was never restored.
+A fire team localized the burning, but the stage and orchestra pit were destroyed.
+During the fire of 1925, the original curtain of the theatre stage burned, which was never restored.

 There is a story that, when the Odesa people learned that the construction cost 1.3 million gold rubles, they gasped, but when they saw the new theatre, they gasped again, this time in admiration.

 In August 1941, when the Romanian army was dangerously close to Odesa, the command of the Odesa defensive area appointed a special anti-aircraft unit, which was given the task of protecting the theatre building from bombing.
 On the roofs of the houses adjacent to the theatre, guns were installed that shot all 73 days of the city defending.
 During World War II, Nikita Khrushchev, concerned about the condition of the city, visited Odesa immediately after the German army was ousted from the city.
 Khrushchev reported that only one corner of the building had been damaged by an enemy shell.

 The theatre was remodelled in the 1960s.

 The theatre sits upon shifting ground and is in danger of collapse.
 The first cracks in the foundation appeared almost as soon as the theatre opened.
 The theatre's eastern half sagged almost seven inches in its first three years, and the six walls began to tilt.
 Gleb Dranov, a former opera singer who sang at the theatre for 25 years, and who worked five years as a geologist, is helping repair the building.